4 Things a Recruitment Agency Must Be Aware of Post Tax Reform

 See for yourself how you can save time and money.
 Enter your details below for a free 30 day no-obligation trial.

-In April 2021, owners, MDs and managers of recruitment agencies were served a new challenge - changes in the IR35 legislation.
-In this article, we will be diving into things that became crucial to consider post tax reform.
+In April 2021, owners, MDs, and managers of recruitment agencies faced a new challenge: changes in the IR35 legislation.
+In this article, we will explore the essential considerations following the tax reform.

-The changes in UK’s IR35 tax legislation have caused a massive uproar before it even came to in April 2021.
-The controversy arose from the fact that responsibility for determining whether the contractor falls under IR35 or not now lies on the private sector employers.
+The changes to the UK’s IR35 tax legislation sparked significant uproar even before its implementation in April 2021.
+The controversy stemmed from the fact that responsibility for determining whether a contractor falls under IR35 now rests with private sector employers.

-Since the recruitment agencies act on behalf of the client, this reform means that they are now responsible for implementing procedures that identify contractors who fall under the legislation.
-In this article, we will guide you through these procedures, highlighting the most critical moments.
+As recruitment agencies operate on behalf of the client, this reform denotes that they are now accountable for executing procedures that identify contractors who fall under the legislation.
+In this article, we will guide you through these procedures, emphasising the most critical aspects.

-IR35 is a UK tax legislation, the purpose of which is to identify contractors operating as private limited companies (PSCs), but in reality, working as a standard employees.
-In the past, these contractors would often have an unfair tax advantage over employees as they were able to reduce their total taxable pay by not paying standard income tax, and instead paying corporation tax and dividend tax.
+IR35 is UK tax legislation aimed at identifying contractors who operate through private limited companies (PSCs) but are essentially functioning as standard employees.
+Previously, these contractors often enjoyed an unfair tax advantage over employees, as they could reduce their overall taxable income by avoiding standard income tax and instead opting to pay corporation tax and dividend tax.

-IR35 was created to ensure that a contractor who is working for long periods for a single client will still pay the same amount of tax that a standard employee would pay.
+IR35 was established to ensure that a contractor working for extended periods for a single client pays the same amount of tax as a standard employee.

-In order to comply, you must educate yourself on the major and minor details of the bill to understand how each affects your agency.
+To comply, you must educate yourself on both the major and minor details of the bill to understand how each affects your agency.

-The actions that are absolutely mandatory when working with contract roles:
+The actions that are essential when working with contract roles:

-Partnering with an umbrella company is an easy way to mitigate your risks and allow you to avoid processing payroll.
-You pay the umbrella company as you would pay any standard company supplier, and the umbrella company will pay the contractor on PAYE.
+Partnering with an umbrella company is a straightforward way to mitigate your risks and avoid processing payroll.
+You pay the umbrella company as you would any standard supplier, and the umbrella company will pay the contractor under PAYE.

 Since the worker is therefore on an employment contract with the umbrella agency, IR35 no longer applies.
-The downside however is unless the contractor’s gross pay is increased, they will end up less pay after-tax, and there will be further cuts from your margins as the umbrella will be charging a fee for your workforce payroll.
+The downside, however, is that unless the contractor’s gross pay is increased, they will end up with less pay after tax, and there will be further cuts to your margins as the umbrella will charge a fee for your workforce payroll.

-An important thing to know is that IR35 is not absolute and some of your clients may still be exempt from it.
+An important thing to know is that IR35 is not absolute, and some of your clients may still be exempt from it.
 There are two major IR35 exemptions: the small business exemption and the non-UK client exemption.
-While the latter is pretty self-explanatory, the small business exemption calls for further detailing as it has sparked many questions.
+While the latter is quite self-explanatory, the small business exemption requires further clarification, as it has raised many questions.

 Small private companies are not required to make any IR35 determinations to continue normal operations, nor will they be penalised for reform-related mistakes.
-While the HRMC gave clear pointers as to what the requirements for this exemption are, there was a specific clause causing confusion:
+While HMRC gave clear pointers regarding the requirements for this exemption, a specific clause caused confusion:

 “The conditions about size only apply to clients.
 If you are a small-sized fee-payer you will still be responsible for applying off-payroll working rules.”

-This in essence means that it’s the size of the client’s business that determines who's responsible for IR35 and not the agency size.
+Essentially, this means that the size of the client’s business determines who is responsible for IR35, rather than the size of the agency.

-A contractor falling within the IR35 regulations will likely find it as unpleasant and stress-inducing as your organisation, as it is likely to result in reduced pay.
-As a recruiter, you should aim to help them to prepare for these changes.
+A contractor subject to the IR35 regulations is likely to find the situation as unpleasant and stress-inducing as your organisation, as it will probably result in reduced pay.
+As a recruiter, you should aim to assist them in preparing for these changes.

-First of all, they are likely confused and anxious about what the future hold.
-Therefore, your number 1 priority should be preparing them for moving forward by letting them know what should be expected.
-You should also ease their mind by focusing on the benefits the IR35 offers: eligibility for holidays, pension and other perks they couldn’t have had before.
+First of all, they are likely confused and anxious about what the future holds.
+Therefore, your number one priority should be preparing them for moving forward by letting them know what to expect.
+You should also ease their minds by focusing on the benefits that IR35 offers: eligibility for holidays, pension, and other perks they couldn’t have accessed before.

-It’s best you prepare to determine in advance which of your contacts will go under the IR35 regulations, so you can tailor an individualised approach to each.
-We strongly recommend investing in centralised digital storage containing the contractor’s information and contact details, for smoother and quicker sorting.
+It’s advisable to prepare in advance to determine which of your contacts will be subject to the IR35 regulations, enabling you to tailor a personalised approach for each.
+We strongly recommend investing in centralised digital storage that contains the contractor’s information and contact details, facilitating smoother and quicker sorting.

-Understandably, changes that would make recruiters liable for contractor-related tax issues raise many concerns.
-While they’re slightly alleviated by a Finance Bill that followed soon after, it still doesn’t mean that recruitment agencies won’t be affected by the most recent changes of IR35.
+Understandably, concerns arise regarding the changes that would make recruiters liable for contractor-related tax issues.
+Although a Finance Bill that followed soon after slightly mitigates these worries, it does not mean that recruitment agencies will be unaffected by the recent changes to IR35.

-There is still a lot of discussion going on with regards to the grey areas and contradictions posed by the reform of the legislation, therefore agencies must remain vigilant and keep an eye on reform changes and clarifications posted by HMRC.
+There is still considerable discussion regarding the grey areas and contradictions posed by the reform of the legislation; therefore, agencies must remain vigilant and monitor any changes and clarifications posted by HMRC.

-Would you like more clarity on IR35 and how can your agency adjust to it?
+Would you like greater clarity on IR35 and how your agency can adapt to it?
 Let’s talk.

 Disclaimer: The information in this article is provided to the best of our knowledge and serves as a general guide to the IR35 legislation.
 You should always make your own enquiries with HMRC or a qualified legal / financial expert in this area before acting on any of our advice.